-Listing courtesy of EST8 Homes.
+Listing courtesy of The Michael Group.

 The county seat of Collin County is the remarkable City of McKinney, Texas.
 Situated just thirty-two miles north of Dallas and west of State Highway 5, McKinney has served as the county seat since 1848.
 Prior to that, it was Buckner that had the honor.
 It seems fitting that McKinney now has the distinction since Collin McKinney, one of the signers of the Texas Declaration of Independence is the namesake for both the city and the county.